DocShadrach/AudioProjectSanitizer/README.md

 This program is used to sort the audio files in a mixing project before importing the files into the DAW.
 It includes 5 main functions:
-1) If your project files contain temporary Pro Tools files (those that start with a dot), it can delete them.
+1) If your project files contain temporary MacOS files (those that start with a dot), it can delete them.
 2) Scans all files to see if they are mono or stereo and renames them to identify them as such.
 It also recognises when a stereo file is actually a fake stereo (same information on both channels) and classifies them as 'dualmono' and not 'stereo'.
 3) It gives the possibility of converting "dualmono" files into mono without any quality loss.
 This allows you to work with smaller files.